 Motives are not learnable

-Not infrequently, subjects are mistakenly classified as "learnable" behavioral expressions.
-In truth, however, motives are firmly anchored in the personality profile and thus cause certain patterns of behavior.
+Motives are often wrongly classified as “learnable” expressions of behavior.
+In truth, however, motives are firmly anchored in the personality profile and therefore require certain behavior patterns.

 How do motifs become apparent?